microsoft/TypeScript/.github/ISSUE_TEMPLATE/lib_change.md

   Conversely, if you are seeing built-in methods you expect to *not* see, check your 'lib' setting or review your dependencies for lib/reference directives that might be polluting your global scope.
-This is common when using the 'node' type library; see https://github.com/microsoft/TypeScript/issues/40184
+This is common when using the 'node' type library.
+See https://github.com/microsoft/TypeScript/issues/40184

   Replace the text below:
 -->